Voting by proxy

 Proxy vote deadline

-You have to have applied for your proxy vote for the European Parliamentary elections by 5pm on Wednesday 15 May.
+You have to have applied for your proxy vote for the General Election by 5pm on Wednesday 4 December.

 It's very simple to vote as someone's proxy.
 You will be sent a special proxy poll card with details of where you should go to vote.
 If you can't attend the polling station you can vote by post.
 If you are going to the polling station, just tell the staff there that you are voting as a proxy and they will tell you what to do.
 Don't forget to take your proxy poll card - this will make it easier for polling station staff to find the right ballot paper.